webauthn-open-source/fido2-lib/README.md

 ### Dependencies

 When adding, removing or updating dependencies, start out with npm as usual.
-Then update `import_map.json` to points to the same versions shown by `npm list`, and run `deno task update-deps` to update the Deno lock-file.
+Then update `import_map.json` to the same versions shown by `npm list`, and run `deno task update-deps` to update the Deno lock-file.

 ### Pull Request